Askedio/Laravel5-API-Controller/README.md

 * Laravels Resource Routes are being used.
 * Access the route like you've defined, ie: /api/admin/user/.
 * Perform RESTful acts on the Resource Controller
-** The 'fillable' data is what you can POST or PATCH with.
+** The 'fillable' data in your Model is what you can POST or PATCH with.

 ##### POST
 * success: Returns the Models results.